dat3Cph/spring2025/docs/jpa_part2/exercises/recycling.md

 ```

-### 9. Create a main method in the root of the project and test all the methods in the DAO classes.
+### 8. Create a main method

+In the root of the project, create a `Main` class with a main method that runs a few of your DAO methods to test that they work.
+Save your time for the next exercise.
+It's only to get started.

+### 9. Create integration tests

-### 10. Test the methods in the DAO classes using JUnit.
+This is a big deal.
+You need to test all the methods in the DAO classes using JUnit.

+Use this [integration test tutorial](../../toolbox/test/dao_test.md) to help you get going.